By default, Postgres logs are written to the ephemeral storage of the

 This is all handled transparently for you, just go ahead and create the file

-sgdistributedlogs-server1.yaml to use
+sgdistributedlogs-server1.yaml to use this functionality:

 apiVersion: stackgres.io/v1 kind: SGDistributedLogs metadata: namespace: demo name: distributedlogs spec: persistentVolume: size: 50Gi